 Keep in mind that using social media for employee advocacy goes far beyond merely creating accounts and profile pages on LinkedIn, Facebook, and Twitter.
 Let’s look at two of the most popular platforms:

 - LinkedIn — By far the most popular social media choice among business professionals, LinkedIn is an ideal platform for demonstrating thought leadership.
 To do so, the key is to identify and join relevant LinkedIn groups.
-Have every expert in your organization do this, based on their own particular areas of expertise on topics that are relevant, and with which your firm seeks to be associated.
-Then, to build credibility, your individual employees should post appropriate content of value to their various LinkedIn groups on a regular basis.
+Have every expert in your organization do this, based on their particular areas of expertise on relevant topics, and with which your firm seeks to be associated.
+Then, to build credibility, your employees should post appropriate content of value to their various LinkedIn groups regularly.

 - Facebook — You’re probably quite familiar with the content that dominates the Facebook pages of friends and family, such as animal videos, comical memes, and so on.
 But Facebook is also an ideal platform on which to demonstrate your organization’s culture and to display its fun, even quirky, aspects.
 To be clear, your company’s Facebook page is not where you want to get into serious discussions of business issues.
 Instead, keeping it interesting and lively is the way to quickly gather friends and followers.